Structure and Jurisdiction

 Chiang Mai Administrative Court has jurisdiction throughout the provinces of Chiang Mai, Chiang Rai, Mae Hong Son, Lampang, Lamphun, and additional jurisdiction over the provinces of Nan, Phayao, and Phrae.

-Office of the Administrative Courts
+Office of the Chiang Mai Administrative Court

 333 Chotana Road (in Chiang Mai Government Center), Chang Phueak Sub-district, Mueang Chiang Mai District, Chiang Mai 50300